toedter/e4-rendering/README.md

 ============
 e4-rendering is a proof of concept for providing new rendering engines for the Eclipse 4 Application platform.
 I provide engines for
-* JavaFX 2.x
+* JavaFX 2.x/8.x
 * Swing
 * SWT (alternative renderer to prove that the generic concepts are working with SWT)

-The current source code is compatible with Eclipse 4.3 and efxclipse nightly builds
+The current source code is compatible with Eclipse 4.4 and efxclipse nightly builds

 Setup
 -----
-* Install the latest JDK 7 (this includes the current JavaFX)
+* Install the latest JDK 7 or JDK 8 (this includes the current JavaFX)
 * Clone this git repo
 * Import all projects from this git repo into an Eclipse IDE
 * Set the target platform from the project com.toedter.e4.demo.contacts.target